1868 (18th May)

 1915 (6th September)

-Tsar Nicholas took personal charge of the army and dismissed the Duma.
+Tsar Nicholas II took personal charge of the army, possibly on the advice of Rasputin and dismissed the Duma.
 Although a brave move by Nicholas he did not have sufficient military experience to turn the war to Russia’s favour and moreover made him appear wholly responsible for the continuing defeats Russia faced.
 He left the Tsarina in control of the country during his absence at the front.

 Rasputin was blamed for a series of ministerial changes made by the Tsarina.
 People were becomming increasingly suspicious of the extent of Rasputin’s influence on the Tsarina.